iivanu/Task_management/README.md

 When you launch the app, you will be redirected to the "List of tasks" screen.
 There you can select "+" button on the right side of the Navigation bar to add a new task, write its name and description and press "Done".
 When you add the task, your task will appear on the "List of tasks" screen.
-Then you can use Apple's swipe gesture for the Table view cells to delete or edit the task.
+Then you can use Apple's swipe gestures for the Table view cells to delete or edit the task.
 If you choose
 "Edit", the "Edit task" screen will appear and there you can change the name and the description and save it by pressing "Done".
 At the top of the Table view, there is also a "Search" bar where you can search through the "List of tasks".
 There is also a function for reordering the "List of tasks" by pressing the left button in the Navigation bar "Reorder", then the app will allow you